 What Is the CMMC Certification?

 Companies that want to work with the U.S. DoD will need to meet the CMMC requirements to bid on contracts.
-The first version of the much-anticipated Cybersecurity Maturity Model Certification was released in January 2020.
+The first version was released in January of 2020, while CMMC 2.0 and its updates were made available in November of 2021.
 This unified standard ensures all contractors are up to the task of executing cybersecurity across the defense industrial base (DIB).

 In years past, companies working for the DoD were responsible for their own security technology, as well as sensitive DoD information that happened to be stored or transmitted on their systems.
-However, this system sometimes resulted in serious compromises and information leaks.
-The CMMC requires third-party assessment of contractors to ensure:
+However, this arrangement sometimes resulted in serious compromises and information leaks.
+Thus, CMMC now requires self-, third-party, or government assessments based on the level of compliance and critical nature of data being shared (see below).
+These assessments ensure:

 - Compliance with mandatory practices and procedures.